 Different types of car service

 In general, there are 3 different types of service for your car: an interim, full and major service.
-Each service is recommended at different service intervals for your car, which are set by the age or mileage of the vehicle.
+Each service is recommended at different ‘service intervals‘ for your car, which are set by the age or mileage of the vehicle.
+Take a look at our comparison between an interim and full service for advice on what you should choose.

 A service interval is a recommendation from the manufacturer when to service a car based on the how old the vehicle is and how many miles it has been driven.
 These are scheduled to help maintain your car in its best working condition as it gets older.